4D-Modding/4dmodding-tutorials/README.md

  After you have created a repo for your mod based on the [4DMod Example](https://github.com/4D-Modding/4dmod-example "4DMod Example"), you can `git clone --recursive` your mod repository.
  In there you will find a `4DMod.sln` file.
 That's a Visual Studio 2022 project/solution file, which you will need to open.

- Once you have loaded into the project, first thing I would recomend you to do is to change the output .dll name.
-To do that you need to go to project's properties and change the `Target Name` property.

- After that, you are ready to start coding the mod!
+ And now you are ready to start coding the mod!

  ### Hooking